 - What does your country say about this issue?

 Delegates must prepare policy statements on each of the issues in their committee.
 Policy statements are rough outlines of the issue and the position of your nation with respect to that issue.
 Usually, they contain a summary of the issue (including UN involvement), a summary of the nation’s involvement in the issue, and an overview of your country’s point of view on the issue.
 State clearly what your country believes and what action your country wants to be taken.
 Your policy statement should be approximately one page in length and needs to be submitted to your chair for review.
 Find out more about how to develop a policy statement here.

-You should begin drafting a resolution which outlines actions your country believes the UN should take.
+You should begin drafting a resolution that outlines actions your country believes the UN should take.
 Draft resolutions should be written in the formal language of the UN.
 Your chair will need to approve your resolution so you must present your resolution to them in advance.
 A guide as to how to format your resolution is available here.

 • Delegates should not wear skirts above the knees.